ismasan/ismaelcelis.com/content/posts/practical-railway-oriented-pipelines-in-ruby.md

 ## Testability

-Testing any complex workflow can be challening.
+Testing any complex workflow can be challenging.
 Composable pipelines allows me to use a "divide and conquer" approach to testing.

 1. Unit test each step in isolation.